 Performing Arts, Music and Theatre

-Faculty artist Vakhtang Kodanashvili will present a piano recital with repertoire to be announced.
+Faculty artist Alexander Pershounin will coordinate a studio recital featuring UNI students performing on double bass.
 This event is free and open to the public.